Kukla, Fran and Ollie: Original series

-The series' music was written and performed by Jack Fascinato, who first accompanied the troupe on solo piano and later conducted the show's small orchestra.
+The series' music was written and performed by Jack Fascinato, who first accompanied the troupe on solo piano and later conducted the show's small orchestra, from 1948 to 1954, when the show moved to ABC.
+Then, Carolyn Gilbert took that role, followed by Billy Goldenberg in 1961.

 KFOs humor relied on building a relationship between its characters and the audience over time.
 The humor was quite tame by the standards of later comedy.
 There were few laugh-out-loud jokes per show; KFO relied on the humor of familiarity.
 KFO evoked not only loyalty but also a deep belief in its characters from regular viewers.
 Fans became so attached to the show that, when it was cut back to 15 minutes in November 1951, letters of outrage poured into NBC and The New York Times.
-The Bob & Ray Show was the replacement 15-minute program and received considerable vitriol by angry KFO viewers.
+The Bob & Ray Show was the replacement 15-minute program.
+The change received considerable vitriol by angry KFO viewers.

 From August 1952 to June 1954, KFO ran as a weekly program on Sundays (3:00–3:30 p.m.
 CT).
 They also began a weekday radio show in October 1952.
 It was then picked up by the ABC network and returned to the 15-minute daily format (7:00–7:15 p.m.
 ET) until the last regular program aired on August 30, 1957, a continuous run of nearly ten years.

 During that time, KFO was a hugely successful show that counted Orson Welles, John Steinbeck, Tallulah Bankhead, Ben Grauer, Milton Caniff and Adlai Stevenson among its many adult fans.
 The show had sponsors like Life magazine, RCA, Nabisco and Ford Motor Co., who surely weren't trying to reach children.
 James Thurber once wrote that Tillstrom was "helping to save the sanity of the nation and to improve, if not even to invent, the quality of television."